waterlyapp/waterlyconnect-docs/README.md

 WaterlyConnect is exposed as a REST-based API.
 The full details are available in the [OpenAPI Definition](https://waterlyapp.github.io/waterlyconnect-docs/api/) of the API.

-A few key valuse will need to be supplied by the Waterly support team, including:
+A few key values will need to be supplied by the Waterly support team, including:

 - The value for the `x-waterly-connect-token` request header
 - The assigned device id for the device block